sindresorhus/windows-release/readme.md

 By default the current OS is used, but you can supply a custom release number, which is the output of [`os.release()`](http://nodejs.org/api/os.html#os_os_release).

-*Note: Node.js versions lower than 3.1.0 will incorrectly identify Windows 10 as Windows 8.1.*

 ## Related

-- [os-name](https://github.com/sindresorhus/os-name) - Get the name of the current operating system.
+- [os-name](https://github.com/sindresorhus/os-name) - Get the name of the current operating system
-- [osx-release](https://github.com/sindresorhus/osx-release) - Get the name and version of a OS X release from the Darwin version.
+- [osx-release](https://github.com/sindresorhus/osx-release) - Get the name and version of a OS X release from the Darwin version

 ## License